SansGuidon/bookmarks/README.md

 * [WikiSummaries](http://www.wikisummaries.org/wiki/Category:Summaries) - A listing of free book summaries in English by category and alphabetically.
 * [Actionable Books](http://www.actionablebooks.com/en-ca/summaries/) - 1134 business book summaries with personality.
 Insights you can apply in five minutes.
 * [J. B. Rainsberger](http://blog.jbrains.ca/permalink/productivity-for-the-depressed) - Productivity for the Depressed
+* [Socratease](https://www.socratease.in/) - A Joyful, Engaging Way to Learn New Things : black holes, quantum mechanics, bitcoins, ...
 > Tools
 * [Chris Barber/ToolsOfTheTrade](https://github.com/cjbarber/ToolsOfTheTrade) - Tools of The Trade, from Hacker News.
 * [**BugMeNot**](http://bugmenot.com/) - no time to create an account ? try a domain or url and get shared logins